 Welcome to Teachers for Vietnam!

 Welcome to Teachers for Vietnam (TfV)!
 You’ve taken the first step on what will be a truly life-changing experience.
-Teaching English at a university in Vietnam will introduce you to a people and place you can scarcely imagine now, but one which will stay with you forever.
+Teaching English at a university in Vietnam will introduce you to a people and place you can scarcely imagine now, but which will stay with you forever.
 How do we know?
-Ten years of sending teachers to Vietnam; many of whom return for a second or third year, or continue to support our program once they’ve settled back into their American lives.
-The ties our teachers develop with their students are mutually enriching — whether it’s standing in front of the classroom, playing soccer with them, cooking dinner on weekends, or having coffee together after school.
-It’s no wonder many of our teachers feel as though they become the students, while their students become their friends.
+Ten years of sending teachers to Vietnam, many of whom return for a second or third year, or continue to support our organization once they’ve settled back into their American lives.
+The impact our teachers have on their students is truly amazing.
+Whether standing in front of the classroom, playing on their soccer team, cooking dinner, or having coffee with them afterschool, it’s no wonder many of our teachers feel as though their students become their friends, and they become the students.’

-After their year abroad, our teachers often find other jobs in Southeast Asia, study Vietnamese, or start careers in teaching back in the States.
-Teaching in Vietnam has helped them to find out who they are, and what really matters to them.
+After their year abroad, our teachers often remain to work in Southeast Asia, study Vietnamese, or start careers in teaching when they return home.
+Teaching abroad in Vietnam has helped them to find out who they are and what really matters to them.

 Who are we?
-TfV is a small, not-for-profit organization dedicated to building bridges between cultures and improving the teaching of English at the university level in Vietnam.
-Each fall we send 4-6 teachers, certified in TESL, to several universities in the Mekong Delta, where they offer classes in oral communication, pronunciation, American culture, and literature.
-For most students, our teachers are the first native English speakers they have ever encountered, and so they quickly become role models for using English and introducing Western ways – music, sports, and other cultural aspects.
-While teaching students is the main focus of their job, our teachers find that living and working in Vietnam has many other richly rewarding aspects — experiencing one of today’s most dynamic, youth-driven societies, observing the contrasts between respect for centuries-old traditions and infatuation with the latest pop craze, and getting to know the friendly, endearing Vietnamese people in a way no tourist can.
-One year teaching abroad in Vietnam might just be the experience you are looking for, the chance to make a big difference in others’ lives while shaping your own.
+TfV is a small, not-for-profit organization dedicated to building bridges between cultures and promoting teaching English at a university level in Vietnam.
+Each fall we send four-six teachers, certified in TESL, to several universities throughout the country, where they offer classes in oral communication, pronunciation, American culture, or literature.
+For most students, our teachers are the first native English speakers they have ever encountered, and they become role models for using English and introducing Western ways – music, sports, and other cultural aspects.
+While teaching students is the main focus of their job, our teachers find that living and working in Vietnam has many other richly rewarding aspects; experiencing one of the most dynamic, youth-driven countries in today’s world, observing the contrasts between centuries-old traditions and infatuation with the latest pop craze, and getting to know the friendly, endearing Vietnamese people in a way no tourist can.
+One year teaching abroad in Vietnam might just be the experience you are looking for the chance to make a big difference in others’ lives while shaping your own.

 MAILING ADDRESS: P.O.
 Box 362, Salisbury CT 06068